greenhost/BackJob/README.md

 ## Changelog

+- **0.61**
+    - Deprecated update() in favour of updateProgress()
+    - Reduced the public information given by getStatus()
+    - Resolved ambiguity between job/status/fields
+    - Renamed updateIncrement() to incrementProgress()
+    - Changed the signature of finish() and fail()
+    - Allowed any ICache to implement the cache store
+    - Removed public setStatus()
+    - Removed old instructions for installation as extension
 - **0.60**
     - Added a method to check being a background worker request
     - Reduced code complexity by inlining some code